nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab1-Win_.NET/edX-DEV212x-Lab1-Win_.NET.md

     ![Signing in to visualstudio.com](media/ms_acct_signin.png "Signing into visualstudio.com")

-1. **Note**: If you do not have a Microsoft Account, then you will need to create one by clicking "Sign up now".
+1. **Note**: If you do not have a Microsoft Account, then you will need to create one by clicking "Create one!".
 Once you have created an account, you can sign in using that account.
     ![No account in Visual Studio](media/ms_get_new.png)

 	![](media/ms_new_account.png)